plotly/plotly.py/.github/pull_request_template.md

 ## Code PR

-- [ ] I have read through the [contributing notes](https://github.com/plotly/plotly.py/blob/master/contributing.md) and understand the structure of the package.
+- [x] I have read through the [contributing notes](https://github.com/plotly/plotly.py/blob/master/contributing.md) and understand the structure of the package.
 In particular, if my PR modifies code of `plotly.graph_objects`, my modifications concern the `codegen` files and not generated files.
-- [ ] I have added tests (if submitting a new feature or correcting a bug) or modified existing tests.
+- [x] I have added tests (if submitting a new feature or correcting a bug) or modified existing tests.
-- [ ] For a new feature, I have added documentation examples in an existing or new tutorial notebook (please see the doc checklist as well).
+- [x] For a new feature, I have added documentation examples in an existing or new tutorial notebook (please see the doc checklist as well).
-- [ ] I have added a CHANGELOG entry if fixing/changing/adding anything substantial.
+- [x] I have added a CHANGELOG entry if fixing/changing/adding anything substantial.
-- [ ] For a new feature or a change in behaviour, I have updated the relevant docstrings in the code to describe the feature or behaviour (please see the doc checklist as well).
+- [x] For a new feature or a change in behaviour, I have updated the relevant docstrings in the code to describe the feature or behaviour (please see the doc checklist as well).

--->